 Header: The header is the area across the top of a website.
 It includes the title of the site or a business logo.
 Some headers include other content, such as a menu, social media icons, or a search bar.

 Logo: A logo is a custom graphic that represents a business brand.
 It could be as simple as the company name in a particular typeface, or it could include imagery of some kind.
 Logos appear on all marketing collateral, packaging, and stationery; it’s almost always placed in the header of a business’s website.

 Navigation Menu: A navigation menu is a group of links that helps visitors get around a website.
 It’s often called menu for short.
 A site can have multiple menus — for example, one menu might provide navigation to various pages (home, about, contact, etc.) while a second menu provides navigation through the blog or a store.
 A menu can appear in multiple locations; some websites place a menu at the top of the site (usually inside or just below the header) and place a duplicate of that menu in the footer.

-Sidebar: Many websites include a narrow strip of content to the right or left of the main content.
+Sidebar: Many websites include a narrow strip of vertical content to the right or left of the main content.
 This is called a sidebar.
 Sidebars are also found in magazines and newspapers.
 On a website, sidebars hold content that visitors can access on almost every page.
 Examples of content commonly found in sidebars include subscription forms, social media icons, and search bars.
 Some sites have sidebars on both sides of the page.
 Others have a sidebar only on the left or right (which are respectively called left sidebar and right sidebar).
 Some have no sidebar.
 Sidebars can appear on all pages of a site or some pages (or sections), and a site can also use multiple sidebars — one sidebar appears on the home, about, and contact pages while another appears in the online store.

 Footer: A footer is the area across the bottom of the website.
 Most footers hold the site’s copyright statement.
 Other content commonly found in a footer includes navigation menus and contact information.